Ex officio oath: Privilege against self-incrimination

 Early examples of a codified right appears in the Levellers manifesto Agreement of the Free People of England (published 1 May 1649): "[I]t shall not be in the power of any Representative, to punish, or cause to be punished, any person or persons for refusing to answer questions against themselves in Criminall cases".
+John Wigmore and Mary Hume Macguire considered the jurisdictional conflict between common law and the ecclesiastical oath ex officio the starting point for the privilege against self-incrimination.
+According to Mary Hume Maguire: